 It won’t make you any good if you write your paper overnight and submit it at the last moment.
 You need some time for proofreading.
 You need to check the links, the facts, everything.
 That is why you should have a clear schedule of submissions and try to follow it.

-If all you can think of is a dull essay about “I am good, give me this spot/money,” then maybe this scholarship is not for you?
-If you really want something bad, you should sound inspired and willing to do anything to proceed.
+If all you can think of is a dull essay about “I am good, give me this spot/money,” then maybe this scholarship is not for you? or you want something good, you should sound inspired and willing to do anything to proceed.
 If you are not inspired, scholarship committee members won’t be as well.

 Your scholarship essay should have a clear goal, and it should transmit it clearly to readers.
 Remember, one sentence – one thought.
 One abstract – one idea.
 One text – one goal.
 Give our paper to your friends to read, and ask them what is the main idea of this text as they see it.
 Compare it to your actual goal.